JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 The bubbler gun is a mesh `ViveGrip_Grabbable` attached.
 It needs to be held properly by the controller so I enable `Snap To Orienatation` and give it a `Local Orientation` that tilts it forward slightly for comfort.
 I also add `ViveGrip_Interactable` because I want to fire it by interacting with it.

 Any attached scripts will call `ViveGripInteractionStart` while the interaction button is held and `ViveGripInteractionStop` when we let go.
 I use this to toggle a boolean so that bubbles are made when I hold the trigger down.
-I also make sure that `gripPoint.SomethingHeld()` is true from the provided `ViveGrip_GripPoint` script so that it can't be fired from the ground.
+I also make sure that `gripPoint.SomethingHeld()` is true from the provided `ViveGrip_GripPoint` script so that it can't be fired without holding it.